-Seeing our home planet from space is one of those self-reflective experiences, like seeing yourself in a picture, or hearing your voice on tape.
+Seeing ourplanet from space is one of those self-reflective experiences, like seeing yourself in a picture, or hearing your voice on tape.
 It tells you something about yourself from outside of yourself.
 It is an experience that changes your understanding of the world and your place in it.

 This phenomenon is best illustrated by the words of space travelers who, upon reaching orbit, have gazed back at Earth and felt the profound impact of viewing the planet in its entirety.

 Frank Borman, Apollo 8 commander, said, “The view of the Earth from the Moon fascinated me—a small disk, 240,000 miles away....Raging nationalistic interests, famines, wars, pestilence don’t show from that distance.”

 Another veteran of the Apollo 8 mission, William Anders, had this to say: “We came all this way to explore the Moon, and the most important thing is that we discovered the Earth.”